dm/gearmand/README.md

     make
     make install

-There are various dependencies that may be satisfied on Ubuntu by installing these packages as follows:
+There are various dependencies that may be satisfied on Ubuntu 20.04 by installing these packages:

-    sudo apt install libboost1.71-all-dev gperf uuid-dev python3-sphinx
+    sudo apt install automake autoconf libtool make curl gcc g++ git gperf     \ libssl-dev libboost-all-dev libevent-dev libhiredis-dev libpq-dev      \
+        libtokyocabinet-dev tcsh python3-sphinx uuid-dev wget

 You can also run ```make test``` before installing to make sure everything checks out ok.
 You can also streamline the process of building and testing by running: